 Best water bottle with filter – Brita Sports Water Bottles

 I’ve used the 20oz Brita water bottle for years and they’re some of my favorites!
-Great for those situations where you think the water may have a funny taste.
+Great for those situations where you think the water may have a funny taste or you need one-handed drinking (like riding a bike).
 This filter water bottle is pretty light weight but it does require replacement filters after every 300 fills, so not the best choice for long-term travel.

 Best portable water purifier bottle system – GRAYL Ultralight Water Purifier